SecretX33/ChronoMover/README.md

 - Always use `--dry-run` first to preview changes
 - File timestamps depend on filesystem and OS support
 - When multiple `--file-date-types` are specified, the most recent timestamp is used
+- Use `--ignored-paths` to exclude important directories from processing
+- Depth limits (`--min-depth`, `--max-depth`) help control which files are affected
+- Use `--follow-symbolic-links` with caution as it may cause infinite loops if links create cycles
+- Empty folders are deleted by default after moving files (use `--keep-empty-folders` to preserve them)

 ## Troubleshooting